ElzaJose/TDK-RDKServiceDocs/AuthService.md

 <a name="method.SetAdvtOptOut"></a>
 ## SetAdvtOptOut<div align="right">[<sup>methods & notifications</sup>](#head.Methods)</div>

 This API sets the advertisement opt-out.
 It takes a boolean value as input and sets the advertisement opt-out accordingly.
-If the operation is successful, it returns a success message.
+The method returns a success message upon successful execution.

 ### Parameters